BINF-3101/Lab_8_sequence_comparison/README.md

 cp /projects/class/binf3101_001/lab_8_ref_seqs/yourprot.fasta .
 ```

 You will also need to copy over your protein annotations from last lab.
-So if you are still in the lab 7 folder you can use the following command
+So if you are still in the lab 7 folder you can use the following command.

 ```bash
 cp ../lab_6/SRRXXXXX.prot.fasta .